 Absolute highlights were the two weekends gigging and having loads of fun with our Czech buddies Pirates of the Pubs, them being over in the low countries and us playing gigs with them in various towns in Bohemia, Prague included, throwing in some serious sightseeing, such as the at famous breweries in Plzen and in Cesky Budejovice.

 Then we had to swallow some bad news, as Cor wanted ‘something different’ and decided to take up a teaching job at Sint Maarten in the Carribean.
 Within a fortnight he was in the midst of a terrible hurricane, so as to the ‘something different’: mission accomplished.
 His farewell gig was at the very charming Folk veur Volk festival up north.
 Him leaving had us searching for a new singer.
-After auditioning guys with the right attitude who could not sing, as well as guys with the right voice who were complete assholes, we were lucky enough to stumble into Freddy as our new singer.
+After auditioning guys with the right attitude who could not sing, as well as guys with the right voice who were complete assholes, we were lucky enough to stumble into a new singer.
 A nutter too, of course, but in the right way.
+At least, that is what we thought at the time.

 In the autumn, we were able to pick up gigging again.
-And we started working on some new stuff.
 To be continued in 2018.

 Was an eventful and fun-filled year for BoB.
 We released our debut cd MY DRINKIN' AIN'T DONE which received some positive reviews (see posts below), and we played almost 30 gigs, traveling to and playing in Germany, Belgium and England.
 Late January our pal Paul Henshaw brought his Scientific Simpletons over for a long weekend of shared gigs overhere, which were a load of fun and solidified some firm comradeship.
 In the St. Pat.'s weekend we played four gigs in a mini cd-presentation tour.
 Early May we crossed the Channel to play a long weekend of gigs with Paul Henshaw on his home turf, his garden renamed 'Camp Bastard' being our temporary base.
 A gig at a Bikers-fest in a muddy field was an adventurous highlight, as was playing the Big Rivers Festival in Dordrecht.
 In autumn, we spent a long weekend in Germany, while the year ended in style by playing at major festivals in Bibelot and in Paard van Troje (at the international Folkfest).